SoftInstigate/restheart-website/docs/index.md

 **RESTHeart is a Ready-to-use Backend for the Modern Web** designed for *speed* and *simplicity* and downloaded by startups and enterprises to cut time and costs and make development pleasant.

+RESTHeart is a complete development platform for HTTP Services, with out-of-the-box security management and data persistence API.

 ## Fast development

 RESTHeart provides developers with 80% of